ScanMountGoat/ssbh_editor/CONTRIBUTING.md

 Make a comment on the issue if you are interested in attempting a PR to implement a fix.
 I'll let you know if it looks doable to implement and try to give a brief overview of the necessary changes that need to be made.
 The codebases for ssbh_data and ssbh_wgpu are less beginner friendly than ssbh_editor.
-If you're interested in submitting a PR for an issue affecting these projects, ask on the ssbh_editor issue first about the difficulty of the required code changes.
+If an issue on ssbh_editor requires a change to ssbh_data or ssbh_wgpu, ask on the ssbh_editor issue first about the difficulty of the required code changes.

 Once you've finished the implementation on your fork, open a PR for review.
 It's ok if the code isn't perfect or has a few bugs.